-This bill amends various sections of the Louisiana Revised Statutes concerning pharmacy benefit managers (PBMs) to enhance transparency and fairness in the reimbursement process for pharmacists and pharmacies.
+This bill amends various sections of the Louisiana Revised Statutes concerning pharmacy benefit managers (PBMs) to improve transparency and fairness in the pharmacy reimbursement process.
 Key provisions include the prohibition of rebate retention by PBMs, ensuring that all rebates from drug manufacturers are passed on to plan sponsors as shared savings.
-The bill mandates that PBMs reimburse local pharmacies at least at the acquisition cost for covered drugs and establishes an appeals process for pharmacists to contest claim payment errors.
-Additionally, it requires PBMs to disclose all fees in their contracts and mandates annual compliance certification to the commissioner of insurance.
+The bill mandates that local pharmacies be reimbursed at least at the acquisition cost for covered drugs, devices, or services, and establishes an appeals process for pharmacists to contest claim payment errors.
+Additionally, PBMs are required to disclose all management fees in their contracts with insurers or health plans, and they must submit an annual transparency report detailing financial metrics, which will be published by the Department of Insurance.

 HB264 Engrossed: 22:1(A), 44:1(B)(11)